This site requires a more recent version of Adobe Flash Player to function properly.

 Below are key drivers of Yahoo's value that present opportunities for upside or downside to the current Trefis price estimate for Yahoo:

-- Revenue per page view from Display Ads: We currently forecast Yahoo's RPM rate to remain at around $1.11 per 1,000 page view by the end of Trefis Forecast Period.
+- Revenue per page view from Display Ads: We currently forecast Yahoo's RPM rate to remain at around $0.911 per 1,000 page view by the end of Trefis Forecast Period.
 RPM will remain flat as Yahoo continues to push for mobile platform, which generally brings in lower dollar ad revenues.
-Moreover, recent tie up with Google will aid in arresting the decline in RPM by increasing the number of relevant ads across Yahoo properties.
-However, if Yahoo consistently loses ground to other online advertising sites such as Google and Facebook, and its RPM declines to $0.50 by the end of the Trefis forecast period, there could be a 10% downside to Trefis price estimate.
+If Yahoo consistently loses ground to other online advertising sites such as Google and Facebook, and its RPM declines to $0.50 by the end of the Trefis forecast period, there could be a 2% downside to Trefis price estimate.

-- Yahoo's Search Market Share: Yahoo's global search market share has consistently declined over the last few years from around 7.2% in 2009 to around 5.4% in 2013, and we expect it to decline further going forward.
-Yahoo has lost share to Google and continues to do so.
-However,Yahoo's tie up with Microsoft to power searches across its properties through Bing's search algorithm has produced minor improvements as the number of searches across Yahoo properties have been stable in 2013.
-Due to the tie up with Microsoft; Yahoo's search traffic acquisition cost is down nearly 80%.
-If Yahoo's market share were to improve to 10% by the end of the Trefis forecast period, Trefis price estimate could increase by 10%.
+- Yahoo's Search Market Share: Yahoo's global search market share has consistently declined from around 6.48% in 2010 to around 5.37% in 2012.
+However, it grew to 6.47% by 2014, largely due to search partnership with Microsoft.
+We expect it to increase marginally going forward as Yahoo improves its content.
+In the past few years.
+Yahoo has lost share to Google.
+However,Yahoo's tie up with Microsoft to power searches across its properties through Bing's search algorithm has produced minor improvements as the number of searches across Yahoo properties have increased in 2013 and 2014.
+Due to the tie up with Microsoft, Yahoo's search traffic acquisition cost is down nearly 80%.
+If Yahoo's market share were to improve to 10% by the end of the Trefis forecast period, Trefis price estimate could increase by 5%.

 For additional details, select a driver above or select a division from the interactive Trefis split for Yahoo at the top of the page.